 Religiosity is aggregated to the district-level for each year of interview, but only a third of the districts are measured more than once.
 Therefore, the event study suffers from having rather few observations.
 Three of the questions on religiosity used above, though, are rather spread out geographically across 250 districts located in more than 30 countries: "How important is God in your life?", "Are you a religious person?", and "How often do you attend religious services?"
 The remaining three (Beliefs in God, finding comfort in God, and beliefs in an Afterlife) are available for only half the number of districts in half the number of countries.
-Earthquakes do not affect these remaining three measures of religiosity (Appendix C.7).
-This may be because conversion rates are more difficult to influence (the share of religious persons is also less affected than importance of God).
-But it could also be due to the much smaller sample or a rejection of the religious coping
+Earthquakes do not affect these remaining three measures of religiosity (Appendix C.9).
+The reason for insignificance may be a combination of the much smaller sample size and the fact that these latter three measures capture conversion rates, which are affected less than the degree of believing.
+While this would not be the first study to show that conversion rates are affected less than intensity of beliefs, it is not possible to distinguish between whether these conversion rates are in fact not affected or whether the sample size drives the insignificance.
+The main analysis and robustness checks are therefore performed on the three measures with most observations.